 A price-checking customer

 She loves requesting quotes from multiple agencies to compare prices.
 Her favourite tools are instant messengers, live chat and massmail.
 Responding to her requests consumes a lot of project management time, but the acceptance rate is very low, 10% at the very best.
 At the same time, you can’t afford to ignore the client.
-Automated quotes allow the <checker> to obtain a preliminary price without distracting project managers from running important projects.
-And if the customer is indeed interesting, you can always reach her with a hand-crafted special offer.
+Automated quotes allow the

 The night watch

 Hot requests have a tendency to arrive on weekends, holidays, or at night.
 To process them properly, someone on the LSP team has to take the night watch.
 This isn’t feasible unless you know in advance that new jobs will cover overtime.

 On the other hand, by setting up an automated process to deliver the night jobs to the translators on duty (perhaps working on the other side of the world), you can make sure business still flows while project managers sleep.
 When they come back to work on Monday morning, all they have to do is check the completed assignment and collect the payment.

 Some customers enjoy buying by themselves without having to talk to a salesperson.
 Offer them multiple product and price options to play with: MT, professional, and ultra.
 Self-service procurement interfaces keep this type of client bust and extremely happy.

 Enterprise translation buyers often don’t have enough time to purchase translations properly.
 Contacting the agency, confirming file receipt and quotes makes too much of a barrier for a busy marketing or engineering person.
 For them it is often easier to do without a non-critical translation than to go through the procurement dance.
 A streamlined buying process turns this attitude around.